microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 ### Accera Python DSL

 Let's walk through a naïve Matrix Multiplication (MatMul) using Accera.
-Instead of using the default target, i.e., the host machine, we specify a target representing a Raspberry Pi 3 to cross-compile for a different target.
+Instead of using the default target, i.e., the host machine, we specify a target representing a Raspberry Pi 3 to cross-compile the host for a different target.

 Create an empty file called `hello_matmul_pi3_generator.py`.
 First, we import Accera's module: